Criminal Defense

 There are cases where the evidence against a defendant appears strong.
 A skilled attorney can advise the defendant if this is a place to plea bargain–to accept guilt in exchange for a lesser charge and lighter sentence.
 The decision to plea bargain is a big one and it’s important the defendant know that their lawyer believes in them and has their best interests at heart.

 The American system promises every defendant a fair trial?
 But what does fair truly mean?
-At Taylor & Phillips, we take it to mean that every defendant who comes through our doors–regardless of what they may or may not have done–deserves an attorney who vigorously fights for them, assumes the best in them, and goes all-out to get the best possible outcome based on the evidence.
+At Scott G. Taylor Attorney at Law, we take it to mean that every defendant who comes through our doors–regardless of what they may or may not have done–deserves an attorney who vigorously fights for them, assumes the best in them, and goes all-out to get the best possible outcome based on the evidence.

 Why choose our law firm?